opaquemultimedia/ProjectTangoPluginExampleContent/README.md

+# Deprecation notice

+Thanks for your interest in the Project Tango Plugin for Unreal Engine 4.
+This repository is no longer maintained.
+Please see https://developers.google.com/ar/ for the latest information on Google AR capabilities for UE4.

 # Tango 4 Unreal Example Content Project
 The Tango 4 Unreal Example Content Project contains a set of levels that demonstrate the usage of each of the components that form the Plug-In.